rldona/OnlineJS/README.md

-# online
+# Online

-Small library that graphically displays the status of your Internet connection (wifi or 4G)
+## Small library that graphically displays the status of your Internet connection (wifi or 4G)